-Former Presidential candidate Hillary Clinton just released her new memoir, What Happened.
+Former Presidential candidate Hillary Clinton released her memoir, What Happened.
 The book is a description of her personal journey through the Democratic primary, the 2016 election, and how she navigated the aftermath of losing the presidency to Donald Trump.
 In the book, Clinton didn’t hold back.
 Hillary talked her relationship with former-President Obama, her email scandal, and several other topics that have captivated the American voter.

 She’s one of the most controversial politicians in recent history, so we just couldn’t stop ourselves from diving in and finding out what HRC would say about where she — and others — went so wrong last November.
 We took a look at what Clinton had to say about Trump, Bernie Sanders, her biggest mistake, and several other interesting excerpts from her book.